apache/activemq-artemis/docs/user-manual/en/masking-passwords.md

 Passwords in `artemis-users.properties` are automatically detected as hashed or not by looking for the syntax `ENC(<hash>)`.
 The `mask-password` parameter does not need to be `true` to use hashed passwords here.

+> **Warning**
+>
+> Management and CLI operations to manipulate user & role data are only available
+> when using the `PropertiesLoginModule`.
+>
+> In general, using properties files and broker-centric user management for
+> anything other than very basic use-cases is not recommended.
+The broker is
+> designed to deal with messages.
+It's not in the business of managing users,
+> although that functionality is provided at a limited level for convenience.
+LDAP
+> is recommended for enterprise level production use-cases.

 ### cluster-password